spotify/web-audio-bench/README.md

 # Running

-To run the benchmark, you can either visit the GitHub project page (above) or clone this repo and open index.html in your browser.
+To run the benchmark, go to [https://spotify.github.io/web-audio-bench/](https://spotify.github.io/web-audio-bench/) or clone this repo and open index.html in your browser.

 Alternatively, use an http server, e.g.: